Yakup Kadri Karaosmanoğlu: Biography

-Yakup Kadri Karaosmanoğlu, was born in Cairo on 27 March 1889.
+Yakup Kadri Karaosmanoğlu was born in Cairo on 27 March 1889.
 He was the son of Abdul Kadir Bey, a member of the Karaosmanoğlu family which started to gain a reputation in the 17th century around the Manisa region.
-His mother was İkbal Hanım, a woman in Ismail Pasha's palace community.
+His mother was İkbal Hanım, a woman in the palace community of Isma'il Pasha of Egypt.
 Until the age of six, he was raised in Cairo, after which his family moved to their homeland, Manisa.
 He completed his primary education in Manisa, and in 1903, the family moved to İzmir.

-Karaosmanoğlu was one of the contributors of İkdam during the Turkish War of Independence and after the establishment of the Turkish Republic in 1923, a representative of Manisa to the Grand National Assembly from 1931 to 1934.
-Karaosmanoğlu was the founding editor-in-chief of Tan newspaper which was launched in 1935 and served in the post until 1938.
-Then until 1955, he served as an ambassador of Turkey in various European and Middle Eastern capitals.
+Karaosmanoğlu was one of the contributors to İkdam during the Turkish War of Independence.
+After the establishment of the Republic of Turkey in 1923, he served as representative of Manisa in the Grand National Assembly from 1931 to 1934.
+Karaosmanoğlu was the founding editor-in-chief of the newspaper Tan, which was launched in 1935, and served in the post until 1938.
+Then until 1955, he served as ambassador of Turkey to various European and Middle Eastern countries.

 Following his return to Turkey, he served as the editor of Ulus in 1957.
-In 1961, he was a representative of the constituent assembly of the National Unity Committee following the 1960 coup d'état.
+In 1961, he was a representative in the constituent assembly of the National Unity Committee following the 1960 coup d'état.
 His last political position was again as a representative of Manisa to the Grand National Assembly from 1961 to 1965.
 In 1966, he was elected chairman of the Anadolu Agency.

 Yakup Kadri Karaosmanoğlu died at the Gülhane Military Medical Academy in Ankara on 13 December 1974.
 He was buried next to his mother's tomb in Yahya Efendi Cemetery in Istanbul.